-Metacognition, reflection, organizing materials, study skills, creating study resources, belonging to an academic community.
+Metacognition, reflection, organizing materials, study skills, creating study resources, belonging to an academic community, working memory, retrieval practice.

 Page C: Agenda

 The Agenda is used to identify the content standards or objectives covered in class each day.
 It also provides a snapshot of how those will be taught, and whether or not there is homework.
 In addition, the Agenda is used to teach the skill of using a calendar.
 Each new Agenda page is represented by C1, C2, C3, etc.